rabbitmq/rabbitmq-website/site/tutorial-four-python.md

 We'll use this model for our logging system.
 Instead of `fanout` we'll send messages to a `direct` exchange.
 We will supply the log severity as a `routing key`.
 That way the receiving script will be able to select the severity it wants to receive.
-But let's focus on emitting logs first.
+Let's focus on emitting logs first.

 Like always we need to create an exchange first: